bautheac/fewISOs/README.md

 of the ISO 3166 standard published by the International Organization for Standardization (ISO) that defines codes for the names of countries, dependent territories, special areas of geographical interest, and their principal subdivisions (e.g., provinces or states).
-The ISO 3166-1 sub-standard defines three sets of country codes, all provided in the
+The sub-standard comes in three sets of country codes, all provided in the dataset:
-dataset:
 \- ISO 3166-1 alpha-2: two-letter country codes (most widely used).
 \- ISO 3166-1 alpha-3: three-letter country codes.
 Allows for a better visual association between the codes and the country names than the